 The City and County of Honolulu sponsors the BikeEd Hawaii bicycle education program, which is run by the Hawaii Bicycling League.
 This nationally recognized program teaches on-road bicycle safety classes to fourth grade students on O'ahu.
 For more information about this program, visit the Hawaii Bicycling League's website at www.hbl.org/bikeed.

 The City has installed more than 450 of the "BikeBike" parking racks throughout Oahu.
 These racks are meant for short-term parking and it is not recommended to leave your bike on them overnight.
 They are designed to hold up to 4 bikes and are located on City property in front of businesses and residences.
 The City has also installed many of the "ribbon" or "wave" shaped racks where there is sufficient space.
+Click here for a map of the bike racks on Oahu.
 If you have a suggestion for a location and would like to request a rack, please contact us.

 - Bike Plan Hawaii